zefanyakharisma-cell/International-Office-Website/README.md

 ## Pages

-Navigation is handled client-side via `navigateTo(pageId)`.
+Navigation is handled client-side via `navigateTo(pageId)`, which pushes `#pageId` to the browser history.
+Direct links (`example.com/#semester-exchange`) and browser back/forward both work via a `hashchange` listener.
 The following pages are available:

 **About**
 - `home` — Hero carousel, stats counters, and program overview